The criminal justice process is complex and daunting. Learn more about criminal defense lawyers and how they work for defendants.

 For more information, see Does Self-Representation in a Criminal Case Ever Make Sense?

-Judges rarely grant a defendant 's request for change of a public defender or other court-appointed lawyer.
+Judges rarely grant a defendant's request for a change of a public defender or another court-appointed lawyer.
 Disagreements between government-paid lawyers and defendants over strategic decisions are common and rarely are cause for a change of counsel.
-However, if in a serious case a schism between a lawyer and a defendant is so severe that a professional relationship is impossible, a judge may grant a defendant 's request for new counsel.
-Incompetence of counsel is another possible basis of a change of counsel, but one that rarely arises.
+However, if in a serious case a schism between a lawyer and a defendant is so severe that a professional relationship is impossible, a judge may grant a defendant's request for new counsel.
+Incompetence of counsel is another possible basis for a change of counsel, but one that rarely arises.

-On the other hand, defendants who hire their own attorneys have the right to fire them at any time, without court approval.
+On the other hand, defendants who hire their own attorneys have the right to fire them at any time, without court approval (subject to a few exceptions).
 A defendant doesn't have to show "good cause" or justify the firing.
 After firing a lawyer, a defendant can hire another lawyer or perhaps even represent herself.
 Of course, changing lawyers will probably be costly.
 In addition to paying the new lawyer, the defendant will have to pay the original lawyer whatever portion of the fee the original lawyer has earned.

 Your right to change lawyers is limited by the prosecutor's right to keep cases moving on schedule.
 If you want to change attorneys on the eve of trial, for example, your new attorney is likely to agree to represent you only if the trial is delayed so the new attorney can prepare.
 The prosecutor may oppose the delay, possibly because witnesses won't be available to testify later on.
 In these circumstances, the judge is likely to deny your request to change lawyers.